- What is the Marketplace and what impact does it have on me?

 - Are the enrollment periods the same for insurance with the Rice Student Health Insurance Plan as it is in the Marketplace?

-Open enrollment periods on the Marketplace do not necessarily coincide with the academic semester meaning students may be uninsured at points during the year.
-The Rice Student Health Insurance Plan offers open enrollment for annual, and fall only coverage, starting with each academic year.
+Open enrollment periods on the Marketplace do not necessarily coincide with the academic semester.
+The Rice Student Health Insurance Plan offers open enrollment for annual and fall only coverage, starting with each academic year.

 - What is the benefit of the Rice Student Health Insurance Plan compared to the individual plans on the Marketplace?